-- Capital expenditures such as construction, renovations, or upgrading facilities;

-- Alcoholic beverages;

-- Cash prizes;

-- Off the continent travel;

-- Food expenditures the intent of Trust funds is not to support food-related expenditures; however, out-of-pocket meal costs for volunteers and/or staff who are working on behalf of the organization are justifiable.
+- Capital expenditures such as construction, renovations, or upgrading facilities; - Alcoholic beverages; - Cash prizes; - Off the continent travel; - Food expenditures the intent of Trust funds is not to support food-related expenditures; however, out-of-pocket meal costs for volunteers and/or staff who are working on behalf of the organization are justifiable.
 Food expenses for banquets and dinners are considered to be inappropriate use of Trust funds.
 Organizations are encouraged to use self-help revenue or user pay to cover food costs for these purposes.
-(Some exceptions to food costs may be made within the Sask Lotteries Community Grant Program);

-- Debt repayment;

-- Payment of money returns owed to the Sask Lotteries Trust Fund;

-There are some other expenses that the Sask Lotteries Trust Fund may deem inappropriate.
+(Some exceptions to food costs may be made within the Sask Lotteries Community Grant Program); - Debt repayment; - Expenditures that are covered by other grant funding.
+Two different grant sources cannot be used to pay the same dollar of expense, whether those grants come from the Trust or any other grant provider. - Payment of money returns owed to the Sask Lotteries Trust Fund; - There are some other expenses that the Sask Lotteries Trust Fund may deem inappropriate.
 If unsure, please contact SaskCulture for clarification.